Emergent / Qenta

 I got a return offer, finished my Duke semester, and came back full-time in February 2019.
 Kevin eventually left.
 I became the sole PM for both GCoin (consumer crypto wallet) and Responsible Gold Supply Chain (blockchain provenance for gold from mine to vault).
 By mid-2020, payroll started getting delayed.
 Bay Area rent on a startup salary with delayed payments is its own education.

-Emergent brought me back for a final chapter, January through April 2021.
+Emergent brought me back January through April 2021.
 Unit21 had passed on me once for insufficient PM experience.
 They called back that spring.
 That was the right call.